backstitch/api/source/includes/_widget.md

 ### Styling the Single Result Widget

 By default the result will be styled in a responsive layout very similar to the layout of the result if viewed on the [backstitch web app](http://backstit.ch).

+<aside class="warning">The single result widget uses position:absolute to position itself accurately.
+The container that the widget is placed in must have it's position CSS attribute set to either absolute or relative.</aside>

 ### If you want to override this with your own styles you can either: